senseibence/dmv-website-bot/README.md

-# Web scraper to check for DMV test openings
+# Web Scraper to Check for DMV Test Openings